For RIC Alumnus, Making Art is Good Medicine

 For Sherly Torres ’21, who struggles with ADHD, art has been a refuge.

-We know that art feeds the soul, but it can also turn down the volume on competing thoughts in the mind of RIC alumnus Sherly Torres, an art major.
+We know that art feeds the soul, but it can also turn down the volume on competing thoughts in the mind, says RIC alumnus Sherly Torres, an art major.

 “I tend to overthink,” she says.
 “When I overthink, it fragments my mind and my memories, and that affects my mood, my emotions and my whole personality.
 I can’t stop overthinking.
 It’s hard.
 Outwardly I’m sitting still, but inwardly my thoughts are going a mile a minute.
 Artmaking calms me down.”